 If you have two classes scheduled for the same time, however the red ‘clash’ button doesn’t appear, it may be an allowable clash.
 For more information, read I have a timetable clash.
 What should I do?

 If you’re happy with your allocated classes, you don’t need to make any changes to your timetable.

 Your timetable needs to be finalised by the last day to add a unit of study in the semester or session, which is the end of the second week of classes in Semesters 1 and 2.
+However, in exceptional cases such as to fix a clash, we may need to adjust your timetable after this date.
 Ideally, you should seek to finalise your unit of study selections as soon as you can.

 Once your timetable is finalised, log in to Sydney Timetable and select the ‘Timetable’ tab.
-You can view your timetable in either grid view or list view.
+You can view your timetable in a grid view, list view and week-by week.

 In the ‘Timetable’ tab, you have the option to print or download your timetable.
 Select the ‘print’ or ‘download’ icon located in the grey bar above your timetable to perform either action.
 You can select your desired print orientation and or choose to download your timetable as an excel or in text format.

 The standard format for how class rooms or locations are presented in Sydney Timetable is:

 Some locations include the code ‘VR’ which indicates a variation from a standard room, such as: